Advanced Search | Help

 A six-person Investment Advisory Panel (IAP) chaired by Joanna Perry advises the Ministry for Primary Industries on PGP investment decisions, and plays an ongoing monitoring role for contracted programmes.
 Final decisions on proposals are made by the Director General of the Ministry.

 PGP Round Ten closed on Wednesday 25 June 2014.
 Four proposals were received, requesting $9.3 million in Crown funds.
-The Investment Advisory Panel will meet in August to assess the proposals.
+The Investment Advisory Panel met in August to assess the proposals.
+Three proposals were declined, and one was approved with further information to be provided before the Business Case is submitted.

 Since the first round closed in October 2009, the PGP has received 105 proposals.
-Eighteen of these are now contracted programmes, with a further three in business plan development.
+Eighteen of these are now contracted programmes, with a further four in business case development.

 Good governance, monitoring and assurance are important to protect all the interests in the PGP programmes.